Systemik-Solutions/sia_site/_sources/3. Word Frequencies/Word Frequencies.md

 > **What is an NGram?** An NGram refers to a number of words in a sequence.
 An NGram of 1 can be called a 1Gram, and refers to a single word.
 A 5Gram is a sequence of 5 words, like “how is it with you” or “get thee to a nunnery”.

-- **Emendation** – Emend the words shown in the results.
-This setting works for Texts that are TEI or Plain Text files that have been marked up with tags for certain words.
+- **Emendation** – Control the use of regularized or corrected versions of words and word sequences in the texts.
+This setting works for Texts that are TEI files that have been marked up with tags showing both the original and emended versions of the text.
-   - **reg** – Tag to denote a regularised form of a word
+   - **reg** – Tag to denote the regularised form of a word or string of words
-   - **corr** – Tag to denote a corrected form of a word
+   - **corr** – Tag to denote the corrected form of a word or string of words
-   - **orig** – Tag to denote an original form of a word
+   - **orig** – Tag to denote the original form of a word or word sequence that has been regularised
-   - **sic** – Tag to denote an original form of a word before correction
+   - **sic** – Tag to denote the original form of a word or word sequence that has been corrected before
-- **Count Graphemes** – Check this box to use graphemes/letters as a Gram (i.e. ‘the’ would become a 3Gram).
+- **Count Graphemes** – Check this box to use graphemes (letters) as the unit for counting.
+A 3Gram would then be a string of three letters, and ‘dreams’ in a text would be counted as one instance of ‘dre’ and one instance of ‘ams’.

 **Output Options**
-- Show Metadata – Check this box to show metadata from the Text or Text Set in the results, e.g., the Title.
+- **Show Metadata** – Check this box to show metadata from the Text or Text Set in the results, e.g., the author and date as well as the name of the segment.
 - **Show** – Choose which words to show in the results:
   - **Words having highest frequency** – Show the most common words
   - **Words unsorted** – Show words that are entered into the Words field, in the order they are entered.
 - **Output Size** – Set the number of common words to show in the results.
-- **Words** – Type words into this field to specify words to include or hide in the results, depending on the dropdown above.
+- **Words** – Type or paste words into this field to specify words to include or hide in the results, depending on the dropdown above.

 ### Inclusions/Exclusions

 **XML Options** – This option is for Texts that are XML files that have been segmented as markup.
 Select XML tags to include or exclude in the results.

 **Word Options** – Type words into this field to completely exclude from the Word Frequencies process.
 By default, we exclude punctuation.
-   - **Include Homograph Forms** – Check this box to separate homograph forms of a word in the results (e.g. separate the noun and verb forms of “read”).
+   - **Include Homograph Forms** – Check this box to separate homograph forms of a word in the results (e.g. separate the noun and verb forms of “will”).
 ***
 4. Click **Show Results** to see the results on the right.